person Tia Zanella

 OSIRIS JSON Producer for Microsoft Azure

-To begin using OSIRIS JSON for Microsoft Azure, install the core dispatcher and the Azure producer:
+To begin using OSIRIS JSON for Microsoft Azure, install the core dispatcher and the Microsoft Azure OSIRIS JSON producer:

 go install go.osirisjson.org/producers/cmd/osirisjson-producer@latest